Thank you for your interest in supporting UJS and the 8,500 Jewish students we represent.

 UJS plays a vital role in our community and for our young adults, empowering them to create inclusive communities for them and their peers to shape and enjoy Jewish life whilst studying at university.

 Jewish students each year deliver a vast amount of inspiring, impressive and important work.
-Read more in our latest annual review, but here are some highlights:
+Read more in our latest annual review above (or view it in full screen here), but here are some highlights:

 - Campaigning to defend Jewish students interests: stopping hate speech, fighting anti-Semitism and Racism, combatting the Boycotts, Divestment and Sanctions [BDS] movement and other attempts to delegitimise the State of Israel, as well as securing kosher food on campus and working with other faith groups and societies to build fair, inclusive and safe campus communities